 Unresolved (the default).
 A resolved comment (closed as complete) is inactive and non-editable, and both its entry in the Comments and Tasks panel and its pin marker on the document are grayed out.

 If a task comment has been assigned to a user, its priority and status can be set.
 A task is initially immediately set to

 Medium priority and to

-To Do status but they can be changed by clicking an associated control at the top of the comment dialog.
+To Do status, but they can be changed by clicking an associated control at the top of the comment dialog.

 While your connected Workspace provides a comprehensive set of features for commenting and task assignment described above, you can also access the To-Do panel to keep track of your tasks.
 The To-Do panel lists all To-Do items that are currently defined for the active project.
-A To-Do item is used as a reminder for a task that needs to be carried out at a later stage in relation to a document.
+A To-Do item is used as a reminder for a task that needs to be carried out later in relation to a document.

 The To-Do panel

-The To-Do panel can list two varieties of "to do" items for the active project:
+The To-Do panel can list two varieties of 'to-do' items for the active project: